Blog icon

 Current voyage opportunities

-A combined application round will be held for the next two CAPSTAN voyages: CAPSTAN 05 and CAPSTAN 06.
+Applications are now invited for 2026 CAPSTAN voyage opportunities.
+This is a combined application round and offers two voyage opportunities in 2026: CAPSTAN 05 and CAPSTAN 06.
 Details for each voyage are provided below.

-Applications are invited from interested students and trainers including a voyage Chief Scientist.
+Applications are invited from interested university students and trainers, including a voyage Chief Scientist.

 CAPSTAN 05 and CAPSTAN 06 APPLICATION CALL